 North Shore Tiger Reporter

-The U14 Tigers would end the season with 26 wins and the U11 Tigers would win 19 games.
+The U10 Tigers would end the season with a 22 wins and the U12 Orange Tigers would win 15 games.
+Currently the U13 team has 18 wins and only 5 loses while playing out the rest of the season.
 It all reflects back on the hardwork over the winter months the players and coaches put forth that proved to be the results througout the entire season.
 We wish everyone continue success playing ball over the summer and look forward in seeing everyone at tryouts.

-We can’t express enough in words how excited we are on the upcoming 2014 season.
-The North Shore Tigers will take part in the New England Elite Baseball League with six (7) teams ranging from ages U9 to U16.
+We can’t express enough in words how excited we are on the upcoming 2015 season.
+The North Shore Tigers will take part in the New England Elite Baseball League with eight (8) teams ranging from ages U9 to U15.
 The Tiger program focuses on developing, teaching and educating the game of baseball while having fun.
 The North Shore Tiger program will take place on the North Shore in one of the greatest baseball regions in the state of Massachusetts.

 The North Shore Tigers Directors and Coaching Staff bring Professional Baseball experience, Division I college baseball experience and a number of years instructing baseball practices, game plans and individual instructions.
 This will bring you a hot, new concept in the game unlike any other program.